transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 * **The Gap as Catalyst (—):** The teacher's refusal to validate any answer exposes the mind's futility.
 * **τ Emerges:** When the mind stops seeking, the unmediated context (τ) is revealed, not as an answer, but as the *absence of the question*.

-Of all philosophical traditions, Madhyamaka Buddhism (founded by Nāgārjuna) bears the strongest resonance with the transimmanent framework:
+Of all philosophical traditions, Madhyamaka Buddhism (founded by Nāgārjuna) bears the strongest resonance with TF when TF is viewed from the Object-Primary axiomatic formulation:

 * **The Gap (—) and Madhyamaka's "No Position"**:
   * Madhyamaka systematically refutes all metaphysical positions without establishing its own